GEOSX/GEOS/host-configs/Stanford/compilation_on_sherlock.md

 # Submit the first job for TPLs compilation
 tpls_id=$(sbatch build_utils/tpls.sh | awk '{print $4}')

-# Submit the GEOS compilation job with a dependency on the TPLs job
+# Submit GEOS compilation job with a dependency on the TPLs job
 sbatch --dependency=afterok:$tpls_id build_utils/geos.sh
 ```

-The GEOS compilation will be submitted only if the TPL job succeeds.
+Note that GEOS compilation will be submitted only if the TPL job succeeds.
 This allows us to rapidly allocate small resources in the form of a `dev` partition.
 See [Sherlock documentation](https://www.sherlock.stanford.edu/docs/user-guide/running-jobs/?h=sh_part#available-resources) for available resources and types of partitions.

 ### Execution
 To start the compilation process, simply run: